cirosantilli/linux-cheat/net/README.md

 Contains several types of information for routers about the IP traffic.

-Lives in the internet layer, but is encapsulated inside an IP datagram just like TCP and UDP:
+Lives in the Internet layer, but is encapsulated inside an IP datagram just like TCP and UDP:

     | ICMP data |
     | IP data   | IP header |